Peru national under-17 football team

 The Peru national under-17 football team represents Peru in international under-17 football competitions and is overseen by the Federacion Peruana de Futbol.
-The qualified for two World Cups, their best result being in 2007, where the Jotitas reached the Quarter-finals.
-The teams best result in the South American U-17 Championship was a Fourth Place finish in 2007.
+They qualified for two World Cups, their best result being in 2007 where the Jotitas reached the Quarter-finals.
+The team's best result in the South American U-17 Championship was a Fourth Place finish in 2007.